Pocket Piano Review, from the perspective of a pianist.

 for my overflowing musical creativity.

-Pianists as a group are always at a disadvantage.
+Pianists as a group are always at a disadvantage, due to the large and heavy nature of the piano itself.

-We always need to find a room and piano to practice, when we travel - unless of course, you're a concert pianist and the 'Artist Services' Division of Steinway, Yamaha, or Kawai has a piano ready for you when your plane lands.
+We always need to find a room and piano to practice, when we travel anywhere - unless of course, you're a concert pianist and the 'Artist Services' Division of Steinway, Yamaha, or Kawai has a piano prepared and ready for you, after your plane lands.

-But even then, you can't take that piano with out out into the forest, or to the lake. ;)
+But even then, you can't take that piano with you into the forest, to the lake, or the mountains when you're out sightseeing. ;)

 Even a cellist or bassist can carry their